-It has both a US and worldwide version, but be aware that you will need to go through a KYC (Know Your Customer) and ID verification process.
+It has specific versions for US and worldwide, but be aware that you will need to go through a KYC (Know Your Customer) and ID verification.

-Now that you have a better understanding of what cryptocurrency is all about, you may want to know about the top cryptocurrencies, and maybe, get started by investing in some of them.
+Now that you’ve understood what cryptocurrency is all about, you may want to know the top cryptocurrencies to invest in.

-Bitcoin (BTC) is the original cryptocurrency, it is the market leader due to its established reputation worldwide, its security and the huge community base powering it.
+Bitcoin (BTC) is the original crypto-coin, and the market leader due to its established reputation, security and huge community base powering it.

 It holds significant value and has received media attention around the world.

-Retailers such as Overstock.com and AliExpress accept payments with Bitcoin.
-Even Amazon allows consumers to purchase gift cards with BTC crypto-coins.
+Retailers such as Overstock.com and AliExpress accepts BTC payments, alongside Amazon that allow consumers to purchase gift-cards with Bitcoins.

 Brief history of Bitcoin

-Satoshi Nakamoto is fictional name provided as the inventor of the first ever cryptocurrency, Bitcoin.
-Some believe that Satoshi is, in fact, a pseudonym for a group of people.
+Satoshi Nakamoto is fictional name provided as the inventor of the cryptocurrency, Bitcoin.\

 The community believes that Nakamoto started working on the project in 2007.